jmikkola/DFAGame/README.markdown

   + Game menu: play, play from selected, check for errors

 + 'Add' button to add transitions should not work if there is no transition text

-+ Needs buttons to add and remove states
++ Button for removing states should not work if state selected is the start state

 ### Logic work